 - Avoid drinking caffeinated beverages and alcohol, as these beverages can dehydrate the body

 - Eat fruits or vegetables with high water content, such as watermelon, cucumbers, or celery

 - Supplementing with an Oral Rehydration Solution (ORS)

 Concerned About Hydration Levels?
-Choose DripDrop ORS & Save 25%
+Choose DripDrop & Save 25%

 In this post, we have discussed the main symptoms to look out for in dehydration of seniors, the leading causes of dehydration, and 5 remedies to this often overlooked health condition.
-Although drinking more water is undoubtedly important, you can try DripDrop ORS dehydration relief packets for fast dehydration relief that tastes good.
+Although drinking more water is undoubtedly important, you can try DripDrop for fast dehydration relief that tastes good.

-DripDrop ORS is a medical-grade hydration formula that has been proven to provide faster hydration than water.
-Packed with powerful ingredients, DripDrop ORS has three times more electrolytes than a sports drink and half the sugar.
-There’s even a sugar-free option that is ideal for diabetics.
-Conveniently packaged in individual packets, with DripDrop ORS, you can have hydration on the go without the hassle.
+DripDrop is a doctor-developed hydration formula that has been proven to provide faster hydration than water.
+Packed with powerful ingredients, DripDrop has three times more electrolytes than a sports drink.
+Conveniently packaged in individual packets, with DripDrop, you can have hydration on the go without the hassle.